-Oil prices dip as IEA sees waning compliance with OPEC cuts
+Oil falls as IEA sees waning compliance with OPEC cuts

 “This month, there are two hitches: a dramatic recovery in oil production from Libya and Nigeria and a lower rate of compliance by OPEC with its own output agreement.”

-Global inventories remain persistently high after a modest drop among industrialized nations in May.
-Stocks are some 266 million barrels above the five-year average, the IEA said.
+Oil inventories in industrialized nations remain high despite a modest drop in May.
+OECD stocks are still 266 million barrels above the five-year average, the IEA said.

-The Organization of the Petroleum Exporting Countries said on Wednesday that the world would need only 32.2 million barrels per day (bpd) of its crude next year, down 60,000 bpd from this year and about 400,000 bpd less than it pumped in June.
+The Organization of the Petroleum Exporting Countries said on Wednesday the world would need only 32.2 million barrels per day (bpd) of its crude next year, down 60,000 bpd from this year and about 400,000 bpd less than it pumped in June.

 OPEC said its production rose by 393,000 bpd in June to 32.611 million bpd, thanks to extra output from Nigeria and Libya.